 The Israeli-Palestinian Conflict: Sorting Out the World’s Most Divisive Conflict (3 units) – In this course, students will be able to understand and interpret the cultural, religious, historical and political nuances of a highly complex region and its ongoing conflict.
 Students will also leave the course with a sense of hope for the future as they see the vast array of people who are working for mutual good in the Holy Land.

-American Interests in the Middle East: Public Policy and Economic Opportunity (3 units) – In this course, students will be able to understand how America plays a key role in all things Middle East, and how through strategic initiatives that role can be even more productive.
+American Policy in the Middle East: Public Policy and Economic Opportunity (3 units) – In this course, students will be able to understand how America plays a key role in all things Middle East, and how through strategic initiatives that role can be even more productive.
 Students will learn to appreciate and envision a positive American role in its foreign policy towards the region and in sponsoring robust economic exchange between the East and West.